Maltby, South Yorkshire: History

 Maltby's main council housing stock went into serious disrepair during the 1980s with areas like "White City" and the "Tarran estate" (now demolished) worst affected.
 Maltby local government funding in 1997, council estates such as White City and Birk's Holt Drive have been redevelopment.
-Derelict land and a former club building was demolished and the land redeveloped during the 1990s by John and Jeanne Jebson, who developed two private dwellings on Meadow Lane and developed individual building plots and named Foxcroft Meadows – an area of seven new builds.
+Derelict land and a former club building was demolished and the land redeveloped during the 1990s by John & Jeanne Jebson and Richard & Jen Schofield who developed two private dwellings on Meadow Lane and developed individual building plots and named Foxcroft Meadows – an area of seven new builds.
 New council housing was opened in 2011 on the site of the former Tarran estate.

+Peerage

+Maltby has historically been connected with the peerage title of Earl of Scarbrough.
+Sandbeck Park in Maltby has been the family seat of the Earl of Scarbrough since 1752.
+The title of Earl of Scarbrough is synonymous with the Lumley family, who have held the title since its creation.
+The present holder of the title is Richard Lumley.

+The Maltby coat of arms has three green parrots, taken from the arms of the Lumley family, as well as the Yorkshire rose.

 Governance

 Until 1974, Maltby had an urban district council, and was part of the West Riding of Yorkshire.
 Following the Local Government Act 1972, Maltby is now governed by Rotherham Metropolitan Borough Council, part of the metropolitan county of South Yorkshire, and also has a parish council, Maltby Town Council.
 Maltby Town Council has a majority of independents but has Labour representatives for the Rotherham Borough Council.
 The political makeup of Maltby Town Council is below:

-The town lies in the South Yorkshire constituency of Rother Valley, currently held by Conservative MP Alexander Stafford.
+The town lies in the South Yorkshire constituency of Rother Valley, currently held by Labour MP Jake Richards.

+Maltby also falls within the jurisdiction of the Metropolitan Borough of Rotherham, under the mayorship of Rukhsana Ismail, as well as the South Yorkshire Mayoral Combined Authority, under the mayorship of Oliver Coppard.